 participated in took place in the autumn, on 8th of October.

-When you play Euro Millions lottery you simply pick your
+When you play, you simply have to pick your

 predicted 5 main winning numbers from a range of 1 to 50

 and proceed to add 2 more numbers, referred to as Lucky

 Stars.
 These bonus numbers are drawn from a pool of 11 numbers.